yanyansimp/MIMSExamAPI/README.md

 ```

 ### **6. Run the Application**
-- or make sure `WebApi` to be the startup project when using Visual Studio
+Or make sure `WebApi` to be the startup project when using Visual Studio

 ```sh
 dotnet run --project WebApi